 This is an old article (written in 2007) but the principals still apply.
 If you visit us you will discover Skye, Dubh and Disa are much older now (30, 31 and 22) but still wonderfully active members of the Healing Hooves Herd!
 One of the most memorable lessons from...

 This article exploring the links between animal abuse and human violence has been updated to link into updated literature reviews.
 Not an easy read, but an important one for anyone working with children or animals potentially at risk.

 The research is clear: being and interacting positively with animals is good for us humans – physically, emotionally, cognitively and socially.
 As a part of our series, Why Horses, this article provides a brief overview of some of this human animal bond research.

-I receive a huge volume of inquiries from people looking for trainers, practitioners and certification programs in the Equine Facilitated Wellness and Animal Assisted therapy field.
-How do you find a program that is physically and emotionally safe for all involved – two and four legged?
-In a largely unregulated field there are many different options and lots to think about – whether you are looking for a training program or a counsellor.
-This article explores these questions including a case study highlighting different approaches and a list of key questions to ask potential service providers.
+How do you find an equine or animal assisted therapy program that is physically and emotionally safe for all involved – two and four legged?
+In a largely unregulated field there are many different options and lots to think about – whether you are looking for a training or a treatment program.
+This article explores these questions including a case study and a list of key questions to ask potential service providers.

 Do you have questions about equine or animal assisted therapy?
 Wondering if it is the career for you?
 Not sure where to start, who to train with, or how to get certified?
 We have the answers to these and many other frequently asked questions within this series!